 Benefits of Reiki

 Reiki is very gentle.
 A client receiving Reiki usually feels calm and peaceful during and after a session.
 Sometimes healing of physical ailments can be very fast; other times they may require further treatment.
 The body has its own timeline for healing.
-But Reiki always moves us towards greater vitality and health on all levels.
+But Reiki always moves us towards greater vitality, balance and health on all levels.

 Reiki is especially good if you want relief from stress, increased energy and wellbeing, or to speed up healing after injury or surgery.
-It can also relieve pain, promote better sleep, and help lift depression anxiety.
+It can also relieve pain, promote better sleep, and help lift depression or anxiety.
 In fact, there are very few instances in which Reiki is not able to help!

 Reiki is generally performed with the client lying on a massage table, but it can be done while sitting – or even standing if the situation requires it.
 There is no need for any special props; the practitioner’s hands are the instrument delivering the healing, although the chi comes from the universal life force energy.